hydrocoast/VisClaw.jl/README.md

 VisClaw.jl is a Julia package of the Clawpack visualization tools (see http://www.clawpack.org).
 This allows to draw figures and animations using the Julia language.
-Please note that this package is unofficial and the author is not engaged in the Clawpack Development Team.

 ## Requirements
 - [Julia](https://github.com/JuliaLang/julia) v1.3.0 or later